-- □ frame_2d.out this output file contains details of model data, assigned attributes and selected statistics of the analysis. - □ frame_2d.mys this is the LUSAS results file which is loaded automatically into the ⊖ Treeview to allow results processing to take place.
+- □ frame_2d.out this output file contains details of model data, assigned attributes and selected statistics of the analysis.

 If the analysis fails...

 If the analysis fails, information relating to the nature of the error encountered can be written to an output file in addition to the text output window.
 Any errors listed in the text output window should be corrected in LUSAS Modeller before saving the model and re-running the analysis.